EgorBo/EgorBo.github.io/_posts/2019-07-01-peephole-optimizations.md

 {% highlight cpp linenos %}
 cos^2(X) + sin^2(X) equals to 1
 {% endhighlight %}

-Any volunteers to try, just for fun, to make that DSL to produce RuyJIT code? 😆

 ### Links
 * ["Future Directions for Optimizing Compilers"](https://arxiv.org/pdf/1809.02161.pdf) by Nuno P. Lopes and John Regehr